bpapaspyros/RobSim/README.md

 ./RobsimGui
 ```

 * There is a generated doxy for the code documentation, just run the script doxy.sh.
-There is also a pdf report (in Greek) with a short desription of the projects purposes and the outcome.